dana-tal/factory/docs/ReadMe.txt

  2) mongoimport --uri="mongodb://localhost:27017/factoryDB" --collection=employees --file=employees.json --jsonArray
  3) mongoimport --uri="mongodb://localhost:27017/factoryDB" --collection=shifts --file=shifts.json --jsonArray
  4) mongoimport --db factoryDB --collection employeeShifts --file employeeShifts.json --jsonArray

- 5)
+ 5) mongoimport --db factoryDB --collection users --file users.json --jsonArray

+ 6)
-    5.1)  In factory/server/data , you have a script named : updateManagers.js , open it and copy the script
+    6.1)  In factory/server/data , you have a script named : updateManagers.js , open it and copy the script
-    5.2)  From studio 3t , right click : factoryDB and select : open intellishell
+    6.2)  From studio 3t , right click : factoryDB and select : open intellishell
-    5.3)  Paste the code coppied at the previous 3.1 phase into the new intellishell tab 5.4)  Press the left most run button from the tool bar ( Run entire script)
+    6.3)  Paste the code coppied at the previous 3.1 phase into the new intellishell tab 6.4)  Press the left most run button from the tool bar ( Run entire script)

      You should get output similar to :